Prefabricated Steel Arch Building in Glover, Vermont

 A sparsely populated community in north-central Vermont, the town of Glover is part of Orleans County.
 The area lies about 80 miles, by car, from Burlington and about 18 miles from Greensboro.

 Considering purchasing a pre-engineered metal building for municipal, storage, recreational, community, or other use in Vermont or another part of the United States?
-Click here for a price quote.
+Explore your options for steel buildings in Vermont or click here for a price quote.

 This municipal building has an arch, or Quonset hut, design, which is naturally suited to stand strong when faced with high wind or snow loads.
 Damage- and fire-resistant, the steel building is 50’x80’ in size, while its arched roof resists corrosion and is comprised of heavy-duty Galvalume steel.